 Not all marriages are meant to last.
-If you and your partner are currently on the verge of ending your relationship through divorce, it is necessary to contemplate on your possible divorce options.
-Breaking up is never simple especially if you have finances and children that you need to consider.
-Seek the help of Divorce Lawyers to help you gain clarity on this difficult decision you both have to make.
+If you and your partner are currently on the verge of ending your relationship through divorce, it is necessary to contemplate your possible divorce options.
+Breaking up is never simple, especially if you have finances and children that you need to consider.
+Seek the help of divorce lawyers to help you gain clarity on this difficult decision you both have to make.

 An uncontested divorce is the termination of a marriage by mutual consent.
 The procedure is typically faster.
-There is less emotional stress involved to both parties, as well as to their children and respective families because it enables the couple to end their marriage in a civilized manner.
+There is less emotional stress involved for both parties, as well as for their children and respective families, because it enables the couple to end their marriage in a civilized manner.

 An uncontested divorce is possible only if the couple has no disagreements over children or property.
-There is no need to have a ground for divorce.
+There is no need to have grounds for divorce.
 The couple’s mutual decision to end the marriage is enough.

-A contested divorce is when either spouse does not agree with the terms of the separation or has broken the marriage agreement.
-This type of divorce allows one party to seek the court’s help in dissolving the marriage subject to one of the grounds prescribed under Thai law:
+A contested divorce occurs when either spouse does not agree with the terms of the separation or has broken the marriage agreement.
+This type of divorce allows one party to seek the court’s help in dissolving the marriage, subject to one of the grounds prescribed under Thai law:

-Speak to our divorce lawyers and family lawyers at MAGNA CARTA Law Firm before signing any agreements concerning divorce in Thailand.
-They will guide you on what you need to know and will help you in filing for a divorce in Thailand.
+Book an appointment with our divorce lawyers before signing any agreements concerning divorce in Thailand.
+They will guide you on what you need to know and will help you file for divorce in Thailand.

 There are a lot of common misconceptions about divorce.
-Experiences of divorced couples may not necessarily be the same as your case as every situation is different.
-Misinformation can lead you to trouble so better be sure to get properly informed of all the legalities, rights, and obligations before signing any agreements concerning divorce.
+The experiences of divorced couples may not necessarily be the same as yours, as every situation is different.
+Misinformation can lead you into trouble, so better be sure to get properly informed of all the legalities, rights, and obligations before signing any agreements concerning divorce.

 We have listed a few common misconceptions that should clear up some points of confusion about divorce.